Identification, Images, & Information

 Range

-A second family, Lepidotrichidae, is represented by a single species, the Forest Silverfish (Tricholepidion gertschi), which lives in carpenter ant nests in forests of northern California and perhaps Oregon.
+Tricholepidiidae is represented by a single species, the Forest Silverfish (Tricholepidion gertschi), which lives in carpenter ant nests in forests of n.
+CA and perhaps OR

-A third family, known as Subterranean or Naked Silverfish (Nicoletiidae), occurs in Texas and the southeastern states; members are blind, often pure white, and live underground, in caves, under rocks, or in termite nests.
+Nicoletiidae occur in TX and se.
+US, are blind, often pure white, and live underground in caves, under rocks, or in termite nests

 Habitat